HassoPlattnerInstituteHCI/SpeechIOForUnity/README.md

 ### OS setup

-Right now English / Dutch/ German / Japanese are supported.
+Right now English / Dutch / German / Japanese are supported.
 You need to install necessary language module from your OS setting.

 ### Unity